SciRuby/daru/README.md

 Docs can be found [here](https://rubygems.org/gems/daru).

-## Roadmap

-* Enable creation of DataFrame by only specifying an NMatrix/MDArray in initialize.
-Vector naming happens automatically (alphabetic) or is specified in an Array.
-* Assignment of a column to a single number should set the entire column to that number.
-* Multiple column assignment with []=
-* Multiple value assignment for vectors with []=.
-* #find\_max function which will evaluate a block and return the row for the value of the block is max.
-* Sort by index.
-* Statistics on DataFrame over rows.
-* Calculate percentage change.
-* Have some sample data sets for users to play around with.
-Should be able to load these from the code itself.

 ## Contributing

 Pick a feature from the Roadmap or the issue tracker or think of your own and send me a Pull Request!